winitzki/scall/tutorial/programming_dhall.md

 #### Unidirectional type inference

 Dhall has a limited form of type inference known as "unidirectional".
-The type is inferred  for  expressions that involve constants or sub-expressions whose types were already inferred.
+The type is inferred  for  expressions that involve constants or subexpressions whose types were already inferred.
 For example, look at  these expressions:
 ```dhall
 let x = 1